 - Post-Rock: Post-rock incorporates noise rock’s experimental and textural elements within a more atmospheric and ambient framework.
 It emphasizes dynamics, build-ups, and instrumental passages, often featuring expansive soundscapes and cinematic qualities.
 Bands like Godspeed You!
 Black Emperor, Mogwai, and Explosions in the Sky are associated with post-rock.

-- Post-Hardcore: Post-hardcore combines elements of hardcore punk with noise rock’s intensity and experimental approach.
+- Post-Hardcore: Post-hardcore combines elements of punk with noise rock’s intensity and experimental approach.
 It features aggressive and abrasive sounds, complex rhythms, and emotional intensity.
 Bands like Fugazi, Drive Like Jehu, and The Jesus Lizard have been influential in the post-hardcore scene.

 - Noise Pop: Noise pop blends noise rock’s abrasive elements with catchy melodies, pop song structures, and harmonies.
 It often features a balance between noise and melodic sensibilities, combining distorted guitars, dissonant textures, and pop hooks.
 Bands like My Bloody Valentine, Deerhoof, and Yo La Tengo have explored noise pop territory.